 The first chart shows a price which is situated at approximately the same level throughout the day.
 The trading opportunities are limited since large movements are absent.

 The second chart shows a large movement.
-A trader has an opportunity to earn at a price change if he enters the market at the right time.
+A trader has an opportunity to make a profit if he enters the market at the right time.

 Thus, in the first case we are dealing with low volatility, in the second one – with high volatility.
 We are interested in the most volatile assets, first of all, even though they are considered as more risky.

 Syncing up Times